 YOU MIGHT ALSO LIKE: Eczema in babies – causes, symptoms and treatment

 What can your doctor do to help a child with AR?

-If your child suffers quite severely from AR, it is probably a good idea to have skin prick tests performed and, in certain circumstances, a blood test to determine what allergens are playing a role.
-These tests may help specifically identify food allergies or reactions to airborne allergens such as pollen or mould.
+If your child does suffer from AR quite severely it is probably a good idea to perform skin prick tests or in certain circumstances, blood tests to determine what allergens are causing the symptoms.
+From these tests one is able to specifically identify airborne allergens such as pollen or mould.

 Treatment of AR